Bachelor of Science in Education, Physical Education, Sport and Physical Activity

 Throughout the program you'll learn to how to adapt physical education programs for elementary, middle and high school-aged students and those with disabilities.

-Completing the physical activity specialist specialty will give you the confidence, knowledge and skills to become a physical activity leader in community-based settings.
+Completing the physical activity and coaching specialist specialty will give you the confidence, knowledge and skills to become a physical activity leader in community-based settings.

 Both specializations will provide you with extensive field experience opportunities.
 If you are pursuing a teaching license, you will experience physical education in elementary, middle and high school settings as well as first-hand experience in adapted physical education.